-American Advertising Distributors of Northern Virginia was founded by Roger Parks in 1981 and soon will be celebrating 30 years as a full-service direct mail marketing agency to the Metropolitan Washington, D.C. area, providing graphic design, list brokering, printing and mail shop services.
+American Advertising Distributors of Northern Virginia was founded by Roger Parks in 1981 and is celebrating 38 years as a full-service direct mail marketing agency to the Metropolitan Washington, D.C. area, providing graphic design, list brokering, printing and mail shop services.

 Roger served on the Board of Directors of the original OTBA for over 20 years as well as the King Street Metro Enterprise Team (KSMET), serving as chairman for two years, and has served on the Board of Directors of the OTBPA since its inception.